apostrophecms/stagecoach2/README.md

 `stagecoach2` can be used as a drop-in replacement for stagecoach classic, eliminating the need to type `sc-deploy`.
 You can even continue to use `stagecoach` temporarily while transitioning to git push-based deployment with `stagecoach2`.

-Some use cases of stagecoach classic, such as rollbacks, are not yet covered by `stagecoach2`.
-You can still use those stagecoach classic commands if you need them.
+Some use cases of stagecoach classic, such as rollbacks or restarts, are not covered in the same way by `stagecoach2`.
+You can roll back by deploying a previous commit.
+There is currently no convenience feature for restarts, but you can force a new deployment by accessing your webhook URL.